AnonymousEmnlp/MRL-CQA/README.md

  Furthermore, we need some extra files in folder `MRL-CQA/data/auto_QA_data` for training the model: `share.question` (vocabulary), `CSQA_DENOTATIONS_full_944K.zip` (the file that records the information relevant to all the training questions), `CSQA_result_question_type_944K.json`, `CSQA_result_question_type_count944K.json`, `CSQA_result_question_type_count944k_orderlist.json`, and `944k_rangeDict.json` (the files that are used to retrieve the support sets).
  Also, we have processed the training dataset and thus we need to download the file `RL_train_TR_new_2k.question` from the folder `MRL-CQA/data/auto_QA_data/mask_even_1.0%`.

- All we need is to download aforementioned files from the data link and further put them under the corresponding folders in our project.
+ All we need is to download the aforementioned files from the data link and further put them under the corresponding folders in our project.
  Then in the folder `MRL-CQA/S2SRL`, we run the python file to train the MAML model:
  ```
  python train_reptile_maml_true_reward.py